AdobeDocs/document-cloud-learn.en/help/sign/sign-usecase/usecasecompolicy.md

 ---
 # Policy agreements

 Efficiently collect signatures from all your employees on Policy Agreements, policy updates, and more.
+Learn how to create an online web form that can be completed **and** signed without printing or mailing anything.

 >[!VIDEO](https://video.tv.adobe.com/v/33979?hidetitle=true)